dominicprice/quarrel/README.md

 ## Building

-The app is built into a `build` directory with
+The app is built into a `dist` directory with

 ```sh
 npm run build